omr272/cse15l-lab-reports/lab-report-1-week-2.md

 ### Setting an SSH Key

-- Locally, I ran the command
+- Locally, I ran the command:

-> ssh-keygen
+`ssh-keygen`

-- Then I entered the local path for .ssh/id_rsa, and a key was generated
+- Then I entered the local path for .ssh/id_rsa, and a key was generated.
+This was done by hitting enter 3 times.
+-Then I copied the key over to the sever by entering

+`scp C:\Users\rabad/.ssh/id_rsa.pub cs15lsp22ahc@ieng6.ucsd.edu`

 - Then I logged onto the server, copied the keys, and now I can login without the need of a password

+`ssh cs15lsp22ahc@ieng6.ucsd.edu`

 ![keygenpt1](keygen1.png)
 ![keygenpt2](keygen2.png)